-South Dakota Pheasant Hunting Myths
+Top 3 South Dakota Pheasant Hunting Myths

 Many think the success of early season hunters is enough to deplete one of the highest pheasant populations in recent history.
 Fortunately for us, and our pheasants, this is not the case.
 Bag limits will depend on a variety of factors that may sometimes limit the number of birds taken early in the season.
 Rest assured, there will be plenty of birds around during the late season months.

 The $110 small game license in South Dakota is good for two, five day periods ($11/day) and allows you to hunt not only pheasants, grouse and prairie chickens, but a variety of other small game species.
 The revenues generated from non-resident license sales are the primary funding for the Wildlife Division of our Game, Fish and Parks continues to allocate these revenues toward enhancing the outdoor resources of our state so today’s outdoor enthusiast and future generations can enjoy similar outdoor experience and opportunities.

 Hunting is not as good later in the year.

 With late season comes a whole new set of elements and an entirely different experience.
-The temperatures have drop, public land becomes very valuable and the groups of hunters have been replaced by groups of ring-necked pheasants.
+The temperatures have dropped, public land becomes very valuable and the groups of hunters have been replaced by groups of ring-necked pheasants.
 The birds are generally flighty, and hunting them requires a bit of strategy and planning.
 Learning to use the habitat while hunting will become vital to your late-season success.
 One thing is for sure, if you want to see a lot of birds, a late-season hunt is for you.

 by Cory Glauner